aditinadig/stage-ready/README.md

 npm start
 ```

-For different WiFi networks:
+For devices on different WiFi networks:
 ```bash
 npx expo start --tunnel
 ```

-**4. Run on your device**
+**4. Open on your device**

 **📱 iOS:**
-- Open Camera app
+1. Open the Camera app
-- Scan the QR code
+2. Point at the QR code displayed in terminal
+3. Tap the notification that appears
-- Tap notification to open in Expo Go
+4. App opens in Expo Go

 **🤖 Android:**
-- Open Expo Go app
+1. Open the Expo Go app
-- Scan QR code from the app
+2. Tap "Scan QR code"
+3. Point at the QR code displayed in terminal
+4. App loads automatically

 ---